DirectoryTree/Authorization/README.md

 if ($user->hasPermissions(['users.create', 'users.edit'])) {
     // This user has both creation and edit rights.
 } else {
-    // It looks like the user doesn't have one of the specified permissions.
+    // The user doesn't have one of the specified permissions.
 }
 ```